Join the First-Ever

 Kerrilee Barrett

-Methylone for PTSD Phase 2 clinical trial participant (placebo then open label extension, UK, 2024)
+Psychoactive substance for PTSD Phase 2 clinical trial participant (double blinded then open label, UK, 2024)

 Daryna Skybina

-Psilocybin-assisted therapy for advanced cancer clinical trial participant (Canada, 2025)
+Psilocybin-assisted therapy for advanced cancer trial participant & qualifying therapist (Canada, 2025)

 Clinical and scientific speakers

-Join leading researchers and clinicians in psychedelic science as they share insights on integrating lived experience to improve clinical trials, therapist training, and treatment outcomes.
+Join leading clinicians and researchers in psychedelic science as they share insights on integrating lived experience to improve clinical trials, therapist training, and treatment outcomes.

 Michael Mithoefer, MD